indfn/AIStudioBuildWS/README.md

 ### Step 2: Prepare AIStudio Cookie

 Cookies can be obtained in two ways; choose one.
-It is recommended to use a fingerprint browser to obtain them:
+It is recommended to use a fingerprint browser to obtain them (USE FIREFOX as browser fingerprint):

 Method 1: Use AdsPower fingerprint browser, log in to https://aistudio.google.com/ , log out, edit the browser environment, and copy the Cookie content as shown in the image below: